trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 Default Field decoder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the standard field decoder supporting all the Presto physical data types.
-A field value is transferred under JSON conversion rules into boolean, long, double or string values.
+This is the standard field decoder, supporting all the Presto physical data types.
+A field value is transformed under JSON conversion rules into boolean, long, double or string values.
 For non-date/time based columns, this decoder should be used.